 - A. Facility Height (as measured from natural grade to the top of the tower plus distance to tip of the longest blade).
-Wind Energy Facilities shall be no higher than 400 feet unless the applicant demonstrates that such height reflects current industry standards for a similarly sited Wind Energy Facility. - B. Setbacks.
-Wind turbines shall be set back from any abutting property line a distance no less than a distance equal to 1.1 times the Wind Energy Facility height (see §1021.3.A).
+Wind facilities shall be no higher than 400 feet unless the applicant demonstrates that such height reflects current industry standards for a similarly sited wind energy facility. - B. Setbacks.
+Wind turbines shall be set back from any abutting property line a distance no less than a distance equal to 1.1 times the wind energy facility height (see §1019.3.A).
 The distance may be increased by the Commission if it finds that special local conditions require an additional setback for public safety, protection of neighborhood character or aesthetics, or other reasons. - C. Color and Finish.
 The turbine and tower colors must be reasonably designed to blend with the surrounding environment.